Ahmed-Gamal-seliman/Smart-Coffee-Machine/README.md

   ## Modules Breakdown
-### :core
+### 1- core module
 The foundational layer.
 It contains pure business logic, base classes, and infrastructure concerns (Networking, Error Handling).
 It is designed to be agnostic of the UI, making it highly reusable across different platforms or future features.
 ·	:feature:coffee-machine: A pure logic module containing the Domain (UseCases/Repository interface), Data (Repository implementations/Data Sources), and DI (Dependency Injection modules).
 ·	:app: The "Entry Point" and Presentation Layer.
 It handles the UI (Compose), ViewModels, and MVI Contracts.
 It coordinates the navigation between features.

-### :core:data | Infrastructure & Network Layer
+### 2- core data module | Infrastructure & Network Layer
 The Core Data module serves as the architectural backbone for data acquisition, designed with a strict adherence to the Dependency Inversion Principle.

 #### Key Architectural Features:
-##### 1- Library Agnostic Networking: By utilizing a custom NetworkProvider interface, the infrastructure is decoupled from specific third party implementations This allows the system to switch between Retrofit, Ktor, or any future networking stack without impacting the feature modules.
+##### 1- Library Agnostic Networking:
+By utilizing a custom NetworkProvider interface, the infrastructure is decoupled from specific third party implementations This allows the system to switch between Retrofit, Ktor, or any future networking stack without impacting the feature modules.

-##### 2- Base Data Transfer Objects (DTOs): Implemented a hierarchy of BaseDto classes to enforce the DRY (Don't Repeat Yourself) principle.
+##### 2- Base Data Transfer Objects (DTOs):
+Implemented a hierarchy of BaseDto classes to enforce the DRY (Don't Repeat Yourself) principle.
 This ensures consistent data structures for metadata, timestamps, and common response wrappers across the entire application.

-##### 3- Centralized Error Handling: Integrated a robust exception handling strategy that maps raw HTTP/Network exceptions into meaningful Domain Results.
+##### 3- Centralized Error Handling:
+Integrated a robust exception handling strategy that maps raw HTTP/Network exceptions into meaningful Domain Results.
 This prevents low level leakages into the UI layer.

-### :core:domain | Business Logic & Abstraction
+### 3- core domain module | Business Logic & Abstraction
 The Domain layer is the Brain of the feature ensuring the business rules are both stable and testable.

 #### Architectural Highlights:

-##### 1- Dependency Inversion (DIP):
+##### 1- Dependency Inversion :
 By using interfaces for the Repository and ErrorHandler, the Domain layer defines what it needs, while the Data layer defines how to provide it.
 This decoupling allows for seamless switching between data sources (Remote vs. Local) or error handling strategies.